Disentangling Electron-Boson Interactions on the Surface of a Familiar Ferromagnet: Acknowledgements

 \section{Acknowledgements}

 This work was partly supported by the Research Council of Norway (RCN), project numbers 324183, 315330, and 262633.
 Additional financial support was received from CALIPSOplus, under Grant Agreement 730872 from the EU Framework Programme for Research and Innovation HORIZON 2020.
 We acknowledge Elettra Sincrotrone Trieste and MAX IV Laboratory for providing time on their beamlines APE-LE and Bloch, respectively, and for technical support.
 Research conducted at MAX IV, a Swedish national user facility, is supported by the Swedish Research Council under contract 2018-07152, the Swedish Governmental Agency for Innovation Systems under contract 2018-04969, and Formas under contract 2019-02496.
-We would also like to thank T. Balasubramanian, A. Sudbø, and E. Thingstad for insightful discussions regarding electron-boson interactions.
+We would also like to thank T. Balasubramanian, T.-Y. Chien, B. Holst, R. Manson, J. Shi, A. Skarpeid, A. Sudbø, and E. Thingstad for insightful discussions on electron-boson interactions.